Computing Universal Plans for Partially Observable Multi-Agent Routing Using Answer Set Programming: Experiments and Findings

 \subsubsection{Action Preferences}

-In this subsection, we investigate the feasibility of policies under different semantics of $O_i^-$.
-To customize a preference ordering over actions, we associate each action with an integral cost under a given local state.
-Let the predicate \verb-cost(AS,A,C)- define the Manhattan distance \verb-C- from the local state \verb-AS- to the goal by taking action \verb-A-.
-The Manhattan distance is computed from the perspective of the agent herself, without any prescription of the actions that will be taken by other agents.
-Of course, any action that moves the agent into obstacles or beyond the map incurs an infinite cost.
-Note that several actions may tie with the same cost, i.e. the preference is not a strict one.
-Therefore agents who hold such preferences intend to make actions in a self-interested manner.
-We then ask the following questions, each for a real-world scenario: \begin{enumerate} \item \textit{Default action} scenario: what if we impose such restrictions only when they do not see each other? \item \textit{Last-minute coordination} scenario: what if we impose such restrictions until when they are about to collide, if without appropriate coordination? \item \textit{Myopic preference} scenario: what if we impose such restrictions all along the way of routing? \end{enumerate} For the above scenarios, from the top to the bottom, we actually assign a larger partition to $O_i^-$, and therefore impose stronger constraints on $\pi_i^-$.
-Intuitively, given empty maps, the least-Manhattan-distance action is the best most of the time, thus we can also evaluate the computed feasible policies by checking their \textit{sum-of-makespan} to see how good they have already been, without particular optimization, for each of the three scenarios.
-First of all, we illustrate how to axiomatize them one by one.
+In this section, we investigate the feasibility of policies based on different choices of $O_i^-$.
+To customize a preference ordering over actions, we associate each action with an integral cost in given local state.
+In principle, any distance measure can be used as a cost heuristic.
+Here, we present empirical results based on the Manhattan distance from the agent to her goal, ignoring the subsequent actions of other agents.
+Any action that moves the agent into obstacles or off the map will incur an infinite cost.
+Note that several actions may have the same cost, i.e., the preference is not strict.
+Therefore, each agent $i$ with such preferences intends to take actions in a self-interested manner under the local states within $O_i^-$.
+We present three scenarios of choosing $O_i^-$, each of which accordingly defines a different heuristic. \begin{enumerate} \item \textit{Default action} scenario.
+Let each $O_i^-$ be the set of local states where agent $i$ have not detected the others in its sensor. \item \textit{Last-minute coordination} scenario.
+Let each $O_i^-$ be the set of local states where agent $i$ are more than two blocks away from the others.
+Note that two agents that are no more than two blocks away may collide into each other if any subsequent coordination is made. \item \textit{Myopic preference} scenario.
+Let each $O_i^- = O_i$, i.e. the whole set of local states.
+This is the most aggressive heuristic that only allows an agent to pick one of the tied actions with the least cost. \end{enumerate} Due the limited space, we postpone the rather intuitive encodings for these heuristics to Appendix~\ref{app:action_pref}.
+One can notice that, from the first scenario to the third, larger portions of the partition are assigned to each $O_i^-$, and therefore, stronger constraints are imposed on the policies.

-\underline{For the first scenario}, we modify the policy axiom \footnote{without particular specification, we usually keep the stop-at-goal axiom unchanged.} as